helgoboss/helgobox/doc/user-guide.md

 "Parameter 1" to "Parameter 20".
 You can control them just like parameters in other FX: Via automation envelopes, via track controls, via REAPER's own MIDI learn ... and of course via ReaLearn itself.
 Initially, they don't do anything at all.
-First, you need to give meaning to them by referring to them in condition activation.
+First, you need to give meaning to them by referring to them in conditional activation.
 In future, ReaLearn will provide additional ways to make use of parameters.

 ##### When modifiers on/off